frica/blog/README.md

 Welcomes this is my blog.
 It's powered by [Pelican](https://getpelican.com/), using a slightly modified version of the default theme "notmyidea".

+Feel free to use anything you find here, just send me a message if it was useful to you :pray:

 ## See the blog

 [frica.github.io/blog](https://frica.github.io/blog/)